linuxserver/docker-thelounge/README.md

 + `docker exec -it thelounge node /app/node_modules/thelounge/index.js --home /config add <user>`

-+ Enter a password when prompted, restart the container once again.
++ Enter a password when prompted, refresh your browser.

 + You should now be prompted for a password on the webinterface.